Peter-Liang/TopCoder/README.md

 TopCoder
 ========

-Solutions of top coder problems
+Solutions of top coder problems.
+Use python3.